Winter storm causes O'Hare runway accident as Arctic front bringing record-setting cold, snow for 60M moves in

 The National Weather Service's Weather Prediction Center said the arctic intrusion is going to bring heavy snow with the potential for freezing rain for a "wide swath" of New York.

-The snow was falling from the Plains and into the Midwest on Monday morning, with between two to five inches expected to accumulate the Chicago area.
+The snow was falling from the Plains and into the Midwest on Monday morning, with between two to five inches expected to accumulate in the Chicago area.
 Driving conditions were already described as "treacherous" with spinouts reported.

 Airlines at Chicago's O'Hare and Midway Airports have canceled hundreds of flights as the snow arrived in the region and created tricky travel conditions.
 A plane slid off the runway shortly after landing around 8 a.m. at O'Hare International Airport, according to officials.
-Video from a passenger onboard shows the aircraft turn to the left before sliding off the runway as passengers on board react.
+Video from a passenger shows the aircraft turn to the left before sliding off the runway as passengers on board react.

 An American Airlines spokesperson told Fox News that American Eagle flight 4125, operated by Envoy Air, slid off the runway after landing from Greensboro, N.C. due to "icy conditions."